MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     ![xcode edit scheme release](walkthrough-images/xcode-edit-scheme-release.png)

-1. At this point, our Framework is ready to be created.
-We need to build the framework for both simulator and device architectures and then combine the outputs as a single framework package.
-We want to know installed SDK versions in order to build the source code using xcodebuild tool:
+1. At this point, the Framework is ready to be created.
+Build the framework for both simulator and device architectures and then combine the outputs as a single framework package.
+Identify installed SDK versions in order to build the source code using **xcodebuild** tool:

     ```bash
     xcodebuild -showsdks